bdj34/cloneRate/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# coalRate
+# cloneRate

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of coalRate is to provide easily accessible methods for estimating the growth rate of clones using time-based phylogenetic trees as input.
+The goal of cloneRate is to provide easily accessible methods for estimating the growth rate of clones using time-based phylogenetic trees as input.
 This package provides the internal lengths and maximum likelihood methods from our recent preprint [Estimating single cell